Origin of the Heaviest Elements: the Rapid Neutron-Capture Process: Astrophysical Sites and their ejecta composition

 \subsubsection{Quark deconfinement supernovae}

-This suggested scenario considers objects which undergo core collapse at the end of their evolution and form a central compact proto-neutron star, but the neutrino emission from the hot proto-neutron star and accreted matter is not sufficient to prevent a further collapse with ongoing mass accretion.
+This scenario considers objects which undergo core collapse and form a central compact proto-neutron star, but the neutrino emission from the hot proto-neutron star and accreted matter is not sufficient to prevent a further collapse with ongoing mass accretion.
 The question is whether this second collapse leads directly to black hole formation or can come to a halt \citep{Fischer.Bastian.ea:2018}.
-A specific equation of state effect was initially introduced by \cite{sagert09,Fischer.Sagert.ea:2011}, with a quark-hadron phase transition taking place just at the appropriate density/temperature conditions.
-When adjusting the equation of state properties to presently observed maximum neutron star masses, \citet{Fischer.Wu.ea:2018} could show that in such supernovae explosions, expected for a certain stellar mass range, an r process can take place.
-When examining their results, they show that abundance up to the third r-process peak can be obtained, however, the abundances beyond the second r-process peak show a subsolar behavior.
-Thus, while there remains hope that core-collapse supernovae can produce r-process elements, they probably do not support a solar-type r~process up to the third r-process peak.
+A specific equation of state effect was initially introduced by \citet{sagert09} and \citet{Fischer.Sagert.ea:2011}, with a quark-hadron phase transition taking place just at the appropriate density/temperature conditions.
+When adjusting the equation of state properties to presently observed maximum neutron star masses, \citet{Fischer.Wu.ea:2020} could show that in such supernovae explosions, expected for a certain stellar mass range, an r-process can take place in the innermost ejecta.
+When examining their results, they show that abundance up to the third r-process peak can be obtained, however, the relative abundances beyond the second r-process peak are strongly suppressed with respect to solar.

+Summarizing the discussion in the previous subsections, there remains a possibility that core-collapse supernovae can produce r-process elements but they probably do not support a solar-type r-process up to the third r-process peak.